Press Bio: The Dust Parade

 The Dust Parade is a genre-bending original music group born from the sandy beaches and river towns of Eastern North Carolina.
 Since forming in 2017, they play a unique brand of surfy/jazz-rock and bluesy/soul rhythms set to life over incisive and socially conscious songwriting.
 The band is in the early stages of compiling a resume for bigger things to come, and collectively, are evolving a 'sound' indigenous to our times and to their own geography.

-The Dust Parade has recently commenced work in the recording studio to capture their first full length album and anticipate a release later in 2019.
+The Dust Parade has been hard at work in the recording studio to capture their first full length album and anticipate a release later in 2021.
 Their recent live performances have consisted mainly of this new material (which include instrumental compositions), several cuts from Barbee’s past solo albums, and the random eclectic cover song from artists such as The Meters, Herbie Hancock, Mark Knopfler, Merle Travis or Jimi Hendrix.

 If you enjoy music in the style of Cat Empire, Budos Band, Khruangbin, Tedeschi Trucks, Dave Matthews, Steely Dan, or Dire Straits then you’ll most likely love what The Dust Parade has to offer.